UniMath/agda-unimath/src/ring-theory/poset-of-ideals-rings.lagda.md

-# The poset of ideals in a ring
+# The poset of ideals of a ring

 ```agda
 module ring-theory.poset-of-ideals-rings where